• Skip to main content

 My journey to the recipe below was a long one.
 I love pastrami sandwiches which are made from corned beef cured with specific spices.
 I played around with a few recipes trying to recreate my favorite pastrami at home.
 Then, I decided to start completely from scratch.

 Corned beef gains another dimension of flavor in the smoker.
 I created a simple spice rub that brings the coriander of traditional pastrami into the mix while also gaining the flavors of garlic, onion, and paprika.
 The results are mouth-watering.
-In fact, I would put this recipe in my top 10 smoked recipes.
+In fact, I would put this recipe in my top 10 smoked recipes

 I had a friend try this recipe.
 This friend had spent many years in NYC and enjoyed plenty of corned beef in his time.
 As soon as he bit into my smoked corned beef, he started humming, a true sign of pure enjoyment.
 He even asked for the recipe.